kbase/kb_sdk/README.md

 Initialize a new module populated with the ContigFilter example (module names need to be unique in KBase, so you should pick a different name):

-    kb-sdk init --example -l python -u [your_kbase_user_name] MyContigFilter
+    cd ~ # or wherever you wish to place your module directory kb-sdk init --example -l python -u [your_kbase_user_name] MyContigFilter

 Enter your new module directory and do the initial build: